 I was thankful we had a U.S. address still, as it seemed like it made the process easier.
-But what would we have done if we had sold our home instead of renting it out while we are on our expat journey?
+But what would we have done if we had sold our home instead of renting it out while we were on our expat journey?
 Good question.
 The FVAP had all the resources we needed to figure out what our voting residence was.

-Our voter residence is the address in which we last lived immediately before moving out of the United States, even if we sold our home.
+Our voter residence is the address we last lived immediately before moving out of the United States, even if we sold our home.
 We would still be able to use this address for three reasons:

 - We did not own property or have ties to South Carolina